klukovki23/TechCampus/README.md

 * Open the project folder in your code editor (e.g., VS Code).

 * Use the GoLive extension to launch a local server.
-Or:

-*Simply open the index.html file in your web browser.
+Or simply open the index.html file in your web browser.